 There are many ways to treat melanoma.
 The main types of treatment are:

 Most early stage melanomas can be treated with surgery alone.
 More advanced cancers need other treatments.

 The treatment plan that’s best for you will depend on:

 Surgery is the main treatment for most melanomas.
 It can often cure early-stage melanomas.
 There are different kinds of surgery.
 The type that’s best for you depends on how large the melanoma is and where it is.
 Ask your doctor what kind of surgery you will have and what to expect.

 Any type of surgery can have risks and side effects.
 Be sure to ask the doctor what you can expect.
 If you have problems, let your doctors know.
 Doctors who treat people with melanoma should be able to help you with any problems that come up.

-Immunotherapy (IM-yuh-no-THAIR-uh-pee) is treatment that either boosts your own immune system or uses man-made versions of parts of the immune system that attack the melanoma cells.
+Immunotherapy is treatment that boosts your own immune system to attack the melanoma cells.
 Many types of immunotherapy are used to treat melanoma.
 These drugs may be given into a vein, given as a shot, or taken as pills.

-Immunotherapy can cause many different side effects depending on which drug is used.
-These drugs often make you feel tired, sick to your stomach, and cause fever, chills, and rashes.
+Immunotherapy can cause many different side effects, depending on which drug is used.
+Some of these drugs might make you feel tired, sick to your stomach, and cause fever, chills, and rashes.
 Most of these problems go away after treatment ends.

-There are ways to treat most of the side effects caused by immunotherapy.
+There are ways to treat most of the side effects from immunotherapy.
 If you have side effects, talk to your cancer care team so they can help.

 Targeted therapy drugs may be used for certain types of melanoma.
 These drugs affect mainly cancer cells and not normal cells in the body.
 They may work even if other treatment doesn’t.
 They may cause fewer side effects.